gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "I'm scared too," Matthieu said, child's eyes in a grown man's face, child's fear in a grown man's voice.
 "I don't want to hide."

 "We won't have to hide," Queçenne said soothingly.
-"We---"
+"We–"

 "They're here!
 They're here!"
 The shouts came from the terraces above them.

 The soldiers marched into Starboard Town in two columns, their helmets